Sage Precision Review: Auto Drip Coffee Exactly How You Like It

 - Staggering level of programmability

-The world’s first 60 oz. drip coffee maker with the precision required to brew craft filter coffee, automatically.– Breville
+The world’s first 60 oz. drip coffee maker with the precision required to brew craft filter coffee, automatically.– Sage

 Sage Precision Brewer Review

-The Breville Precision Brewer combines the complex technique of manual brewing with the convenience of automatic drip machines.
+The Sage Precision Brewer combines the complex technique of manual brewing with the convenience of automatic drip machines.
 It gives you the ability to brew a fancy pour-over style coffee right at home, and lets you tweak every possible brewing parameter to make it perfect.

 Design – 4.5/5

-The Breville Precision Brewer is an elegant electric drip coffee maker that will stand out in your kitchen.
+The Sage Precision Brewer is an elegant electric drip coffee maker that will stand out in your kitchen.
 Unlike the Smeg coffee maker which looks retro, the Precision brewer has a brushed stainless steel and plastic finish looks sleek, stylish, and sturdy.
 It features a see-through water reservoir made of tough plastic.
 While it’s not removable, it has markings that make it easy to measure your coffee-to-water ratio.
 Thanks to its Thermocoil Heating System, it also delivers hot water that is purer than more popular aluminum-based brewing systems.

 We must warn you, though.
 It’s quite big and heavy (3.15 lbs).
 Its body (measuring 12.4 x 6.7 x 15.7 inches) might not fit on every countertop, so make sure that you have enough room underneath your cupboards.

 Features – 5/5

-The “Precision” in the name is not just a marketing buzzword; when it comes to customizability, this Breville model has no rivals.
+The “Precision” in the name is not just a marketing buzzword; when it comes to customizability, this Sage model has no rivals.

-This Breville coffee maker features a PID temperature control (proportional, integral, derivative), which is usually found on high-end espresso machines and is incredibly accurate.
+This Sage coffee maker features a PID temperature control (proportional, integral, derivative), which is usually found on high-end espresso machines and is incredibly accurate.
 It also uses a variable flow rate pump to optimize the brew time.

-The Breville Precision Brewer coffee maker lets you control all aspects of the brewing cycle, from the rate of the water flow to the brew temperature.
+The Sage Precision Brewer coffee maker lets you control all aspects of the brewing cycle, from the rate of the water flow to the brew temperature.